Too Many Plates, Still Spinning

 And waited.

 We sat in the car for about an hour and a half while she was inside.
-The boys grew restless and impaient, understandably wanting to go home.
+The boys grew restless and impatient, understandably wanting to go home.
 I used the time to make a few phone calls—changed my primary care provider with my insurance and even scheduled a new patient appointment with Eve's doctor.
 I really liked him when I met him, which made that decision easier.

 Feeding the Chaos